ballerina-platform/module-ballerina-websubhub/examples/kafka-hub/README.md

 ```

 ## Starting the Hub
 Once those servers are up and running the hub can be started using the following commands.
-Go into `hub` directory and run following command to built the project.
+Go into `hub` directory and run following command to build the project.
 ```
 bal build
 ```